bbauska/JS-InterviewQuestions-JS/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>227: What does the setYear() function do in JavaScript?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>It sets the year field of a specified date object with a special behavior for
+<p>It sets the year field of a specified date object with a special behavior for years between
-years between 1900 and 1999.</p>
+1900 and 1999.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>228: What does the join() method do in JavaScript?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>Put in all the elements of the array into a string separated by the specified
+<p>Put in all the elements of the array into a string separated by the specified separator.
-separator.
 Default separartor is comma “,”.</p>

 <h4>Example:</h4>
 <pre>
-var fourwheelers = [“Car”,”Bus”,”Lorry”] ;
+var fourwheelers = &lbrack;“Car”,”Bus”,”Lorry”&rbrack; ;
 document.write(fourwheelers.join(“-”));
 ”Car-Bus-Lorry”
 </pre>